 This might change over time taking into account the maturity of signed RPH deployments and knowledge of the adjacent carrier.

-Only the RPH in the initial SIP INVITE request message of an authorized NS/EP Priority Service call is signed or the RPH in a SIP re-INVITE request message of an authorized NS/EP Priority Service call when the “ets” and/or “wps” namespaces are included in an existing SIP dialogue for the first time.
-The RPH in response messages within the session/dialog is not signed.

-Transit NS/EP Service Providers may verify a signed SIP RPH, but MUST transparently pass the received Identity header associated with the SIP RPH.
+Transit NS/EP Service Providers may verify a signed SIP RPH, but have to transparently pass the received Identity header associated with the SIP RPH.

 The NS/EP Service Provider receiving a signed SIP RPH verifies the signed SIP RPH and uses the results to decide whether the call should be admitted with the SIP RPH field based on local carrier policy.

 The PASSporT extension “rph” defined in IETF RFC 8443 [Ref 8] is used to sign the entire SIP RPH header as opposed to the individual namespaces.
 The PASSporT object “auth” is defined to convey that the SIP RPH header information is authorized.
-An NS/EP Service Provider authenticating a Service User would sign the information in the SIP RPH header using the PASSporT “rph” extension and object “auth.”
+An NS/EP Service Provider authenticating an NS/EP Service User would sign the information in the SIP RPH header using the PASSporT “rph” extension and object “auth.”
 The PASSporT “auth” object conveys authorization for Resource-Priority by the signing NS/EP Service Provider.

-An NS/EP Service Provider (e.g., an authorized provider of GETS and/or WPS) would sign the SIP RPH field of an authorized NS/EP Priority Service call using a “rph” PASSporT before it is sent across an IPNNI.
+An NS/EP Service Provider (e.g., an authorized provider of GETS and/or WPS) would sign the SIP RPH field of an authorized NS/EP Priority Service call using an “rph” PASSporT before it is sent across an IPNNI.
 For example, after performing a GETS Personal Identification Number (PIN) authorization or WPS authorization, assertion about the authorization for Resource-Priority is included in a PASSporT “rph” claim in a SIP Identity header.

-Signing of the caller ID (i.e., Calling Party Telephone Number) using a “shaken” PASSporT is separate from the signing of the SIP RPH field using a “rph” PASSporT.
-A separate SIP Identity header is used for “rph” PASSporT claims from that used for “shaken” PASSporT claims (i.e., “shaken” claims about caller ID).
+Signing of the Caller ID using a “shaken” PASSporT is separate from the signing of the SIP RPH field using an “rph” PASSporT.
+A separate SIP Identity header is used for “rph” PASSporT claims from that used for “shaken” PASSporT claims (i.e., “shaken” claims about Caller ID).

-What happens inside a carrier’s trust domain to trigger signing and verification of “rph” PASSporT claims (i.e., with regard to use of tagging, elements responsible for creating/validating PASSporT tokens, etc.) is carrier-specific and outside the scope of this ATIS standard.
+What happens inside a carrier’s trust domain to trigger signing and verification of “rph” PASSporT claims (i.e., with regard to use of tagging, elements responsible for creating/validating PASSporTs , etc.) is carrier-specific and outside the scope of this ATIS standard.

 Normative References